Welcome to the YAAR! project: Youth Against Antimicrobial Resistance

 AMR Learning Framework for children and young people

 AMR is a growing concern for everyone.
-Solutions to this emerging challenge will require ideas and actions from a wide range of people and significant changes in the way we use antimicrobial medicines to treat infections.
+Solutions to this emerging challenge will require ideas and actions from a wide range of people and significant changes in the way antimicrobial medicines are used to treat infections.
 A good understanding of AMR, its causes, effects, and current strategies for mitigation is essential to enable people to engage meaningfully with the challenge and contribute to solutions.

 The YAAR! team, in collaboration Wellcome’s Education team and the Drug-Resistant Infections team, have developed a progressive learning framework that is a resource for educators, health and research professionals to enable them to develop young peoples’ understanding of: